GDG-on-Campus-NKNU/NKNU-Connect/README.md

 >
 > **By Students, For Students.**

-# NKNU-Connect

 NKNU-Connect is a modern, cross-platform mobile app built with Flutter, designed to enhance the campus experience for NKNU students.
-It offers a suite of practical tools to streamline academic and social life, including course management, campus news, event updates, and more!
-With its intuitive interface and robust performance, NKNU-Connect empowers students to stay organized, connected, and informed, making campus life more convenient and engaging.
+It offers a suite of practical tools to streamline academic and social life, empowering students to stay organized, connected, and informed, making campus life more convenient and engaging.

 [![State-of-the-art Shitcode](https://img.shields.io/static/v1?label=State-of-the-art&message=Shitcode&color=7B5804)](https://github.com/trekhleb/state-of-the-art-shitcode)
 [![Dart](https://img.shields.io/badge/Dart-%230175C2.svg?logo=dart&logoColor=white)](#)